0xharib/0xharib.github.io/_posts/2023-01-28-waiting-for-her.md

 Samantha in Her (2013) displays a wide range of capabilities.
 Let's try to break that down into categories.

 ### Group 1: Objective & Achievable today
-- Contacts Management
+- Manage Contacts
 - Personal Organizer
 - Proof reading content for grammar/spelling
 - Calendar reminders
-- Hotel reservations
+- Make Hotel reservations
-- Read and Reply to emails
-- Background checks on blind dates
+- Perform background checks

 ### Group 2: Subjective & Achievable today
 - Email classification as important/unimportant
+- Read and auto-reply to only some emails
 - Edit / summarize content for style
 - Cherry pick written content as "the best"
 - Picking a present for someone

 ### Group 3: Achievable with Generative AI
 - High quality romantic conversations
-- Companionship / Pseudo therapist
+- Companionship / Virtual psychotherapist

 ### Group 4: Probably won't happen
 - Interact with external agents to get content published
 - "OSes going away"

 ## Reimagining Psychotherapy with Generative AI

-Audio / Voice interactions are the mainstay of Her (2013).

 With the stigma around seeking help for mental health issues fast reducing, I would like to posit that Generative AI will help develop the next generation of psychotherapy.
 Huge disclaimer here that I have no medical expertise in the area of mental wellness.

-### The Therapist's Apprentice
+### Model 1: The Therapist's Apprentice

 ![Therapist Apprentice]({{ site.baseurl }}/assets/images/2023/aitherapist.png)